AeneasVerif/charon/README.md

   of the `=>`, only constructor identifiers).
   Simply, we do not allow the independent manipulation of discriminants, as it is very low level.
-- (in progress) similarly, we don't allow progressive initialization of datatypes, but use aggregated values.
+- (in progress) we do not allow progressive initialization of datatypes, but use aggregated values.
 Instead of this:
   ```
   (x as Cons).0 = move hd;